 interests

-My research specializations are in timbre and popular music.
+My research specializations are in timbre, technology, and popular music.
 I have developed a new approach to the analysis of timbre that blends spectrogram analysis with cultural studies and ethnographies.
 I focused there on 1980s popular music and the Yamaha DX7 synthesizer.
-I have expanded this project to study video game soundtracks from games released for the Sega Genesis and the Roland TR-909 Rhythm Composer.
+Since that article, I've given several invited talks on timbre, pop music, and the teaching of those subjects.

 articles